What should you know before commissioning a video for your business?

 • Longer documentation: 3–6 minutes

-What do you get delivered - and how?
+What do you get – and how?

 You usually get:

-• Delivery via download or direct sharing
+• Delivered via download or direct sharing

 Ready for the next step?